JasonLiu1229/University-Vault/AI/Examen/Examen samenvatting.md

 ## K-Consistency
 - Increasing degrees of consistency
     - 1-Consistency (Node Consistency): Each single node’s domain has a value which meets that node’s unary constraints
-        - Every node's domain has at least one value that meets that node's consitraints
+        - Every node's domain has at least one value that meets that node's constraints
-        - basically just means you enfore unary constraints
+        - basically just means you enforce unary constraints
     - 2-Consistency (Arc Consistency): For each pair of nodes, any consistent assignment to one can be extended to the other
     - K-Consistency: For each k nodes, any consistent assignment to k-1 can be extended to the kth node.
         - Arc-consistency says, if you can get one assigned, you can get 2 assigned